chrisroos/gds-presentations/gds-smart-answers-developers.md

 ^
 * Avoid `eval`ing flow logic
   * Individual Flow subclasses allowed us to get code coverage which helped when generating regression tests
-* Failing fast rather than useless defaults
+* Failing fast rather than unhelpful defaults
   * Start node and Question titles used to fallback to humanised key
   * Undefined State variables defaulted to nil, which made it hard to find bugs due to typos